confuser/node-fellowship/README.md

 * resourceName - The identifier to the resource, either a name or a data based id
 * permissionName - Self explanatory, will throw an error if resource does not have such a permission

+### deleteGroup (groupName)
+* groupName - The identifier to the group, either a name or a data based id

+### deletePermission (resourceName, permissionName)
+* resourceName - The identifier to the resource, either a name or a data based id
+* permissionName - Self explanatory, will throw an error if resource does not have such a permission

+Recalculates permission values and group resource values

+### deleteResource (resourceName)
+* resourceName - The identifier to the resource, either a name or a data based id

+Also removes the resource from all groups, use removeResource to only remove it from a particular group

 ### getGroup (name)
 * groupName - The identifier to the group, either a name or a data based id